KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 3, Overviews per highlight.md

   <kbd><img src="images/image-p3-034.png" width="100%"/></kbd><br/><sub>*Map of cities in [Atlas de Wit](https://commons.wikimedia.org/wiki/Atlas_de_Wit_1698).
 Screenshot Wikimedia Commons d.d.
 02-04-2021*</sub>

-OK, that's it for this third part.
-In [Part 4, Images](Part%204%2C%20Images.html) I'll discuss which functionalities are available for the *individual images* of KB's collection highlights.

 ## Summary
 For convenience and overview, let me summarize all the cool new things for KB's collection highlights we have seen in this article: